BiodiversityDataScienceCorp/Data-in-the-wild-LC/modules/module_3/week8/README.md

 Homework: problemSet5.Rmd

-Day 3: Performing a t-test by hand.
-MILA NEEDS TO UPLOAD DOCUMENT HERE FOR THIS.
+Day 3: Performing a t-test by hand. pdf and word versions (t-test homework by hand)